Selvakumar4You/openshift-3june-2024/Day1/README.md

 ## Lab - Deleting the nginx deployment

 Deleting the nginx deploy, will also delete the replicaset and the respective pods.
-Once deleted, it can be restored/recovered.
+Once deleted, it can't be restored/recovered.
 ```
 oc get deploy
 oc delete deploy/nginx